 ONSP hires two full-time Summer IRAs.
 This is a 40-hour/week position from with contract dates from the start of May to the start of the fall academic term.
-Please take a moment to complete our IRA application for the 2017 Summer IRA positions.
-The deadline to apply has been extended to Friday, March 17, 2017.
+Information about the 2018 Summer IRA position will be posted in March 2018.

 FALL-WINTER INFORMATION REFERRAL ASSISTANT POSITIONS

 ONSP hires several part-time IRAs to work during the academic year.
 IRAs work on average 4-6 hours a week and schedules are designed to fit around your class schedule.
 Both work-study and non-work-study positions are available.
 Currently, all positions for Fall 2017-Winter 2018 are filled.

 The Arts at Michigan program hires students who are passionate about the arts, regardless of academic major.